CrunchyData/postgres-operator/hugo/content/Installation/installation.md

 ./pv/create-pv.sh
 ```

-Other settings in *pgo.yaml* are described in the *pgo.yaml Configuration" section of the documentation.
+Other settings in *pgo.yaml* are described in the [pgo.yaml Configuration](/configuration/pgo-yaml-configuration) section of the documentation.

 ## Operator Security
  The Operator implements its own RBAC (Role Based Access Controls) for authenticating Operator users access to the Operator's REST API.

 There is a default set of Roles and Users defined respectively in the following files: